Rhythms of Resistance

 The RoR bands are often referred to as the "samba bands", because they use the same instruments.
-The self-designation ist "acitivist percussion band".
+The self-designation ist "activist percussion band".
 RoR has similarities to the Afro Bloc parading drum bands that emerged in the mid 1970s in Salvador da Bahia in Brazil.
 Bands such as Ilê Aiyê and Olodum formed as a political expression of black awareness, resisting economic exclusion.
 Coming out of some impoverished urban communities, Afro blocs became a mobilising focus on picket lines and marches.

 Rhythms of Resistance formed as part of the UK Earth First action against the International Monetary Fund/World Bank meeting in Prague in September 2000.
 A Pink and Silver carnival bloc, focused around a 55-piece band, detached itself from a march of 67,000 and outmaneuvered police resources defending the IMF annual summit.
 The protests also included a black bloc and a group from the Italian Ya Basta movement, and led to the shutting down of the summit.

 Following this event, similar groups formed elsewhere making use of the same tactics.
 The RoR Amsterdam band formed in for the Rising Tide Actions against the Cop6 United Nations Climate Change Conference in November 2000 and joined together with ten drummers from Rhythms of Resistance to form a 65-piece band.
 Rhythms of Resistance groups can now be found across Europe, Middle East and in North America.

 Instruments and clothing for performances are often made using the do-it-yourself principle.